Motorcycles give riders the means they need to get from one place to another quickly. They are easy to park, easy to store, and fun to ride.

 In 2016, motorcyclists were 28 times more likely to die in a crash than those in a closed vehicle.
 Motorcycle accidents overall are at their highest level since 2008.

 In Colorado, motorcycle deaths have steadily increased since 2011.
 It peaked in 2016 with 125 motorcyclist fatalities from crashes involving 2,386 motorcycles, according to the CDOT report.
+In such cases, it’s essential to seek advice from a knowledgeable Colorado motorcycle accident attorney to understand your legal options.

 Read below for information regarding the causes and injuries related to motorcycle accidents.